3 Ways to Use Avocado Oil for Acne Problems

 The third way to use avocado oil to help with clearing up acne and diminishing blackheads and enlarged pores is by using it as a topical treatment, applied directly to the face, in what is known as the oil cleaning method.

-When it works though, the oil cleaning method helps clear out blocked pores, reduces the causes of sebaceous gland inflammation and improves skin tone in general.
+When it works though, the oil cleaning method helps quickly clear out blocked pores, reduces the causes of sebaceous gland inflammation and improves skin tone in general.

-Many people in acne forums online have reported positive benefits with the oil cleaning method.
-Here’s how to do it with avocado oil.
+Everyone’s skin is different, so results can vary, but many people in acne forums online have reported very positive results with the oil cleaning method.

 - Castor oil is great for removing impurities from the skin.
 For very oily skin, you may want to use more castor oil, say one and a half teaspoons and only half a teaspoon of avocado oil.
 This is a cheap and effective brand.

-Gently massage the oil mixture into your skin with clean fingers and lie down and cover your face with a very warm (but not too hot) face cloth for several minutes to help open pores (you can warm the face cloth up in the oven on a low heat or in the drier).
+- Gently massage the oil mixture into your skin with clean fingers and lie down and cover your face with a warm (but not too hot) face cloth for several minutes to help open pores (you can warm the face cloth up in the oven on a low heat or in the drier).

 Taking care to not let your face actually touch the water, cover your head and the sink with a large towel and let the steam get to work for a minute or two.

 Some people like to simply massage in the oil and then let the steam of a hot shower help open their pores.
 This is probably not as effective as a covered bathroom sink, but it’s very simple to do regularly.

 Follow it up with a cool shower to close the pores on your face.
 If you go to a gym with a steam room, I’d really recommend trying this for reducing blackheads and enlarged pores.

-It would be recommended to patch test avocado oil on an inconspicuous spot before using it on your entire face.
+It would be recommended to patch test the oil on an inconspicuous spot before using it on your entire face.
 This is because some people have reported a stinging sensation when using it after Retin-A.